JonathanMEdwards/subtext10/doc/language.md

 ```
 array delete? i
 ```

+Text is an array of characters with the space character as the template, so `''` is equivalent to `array{character' '}`.

 ### Columns
 A column of a table is an array containing the contents of one of the record fields from each row.
 The columns of a table are accessed using `.` as if the table was a record containing the columns.
 For example: